NitroPack/magento2-extension/README.md

 # Release Notes

-###   2.3.4:
+###   2.4.0:
-#### Compatible with Magento Open Source: 2.4
+#### Compatible with Magento Open Source : 2.4
 #### Stability: Stable Build
 #### Description:

-Improvements and fixes
-- Improved Error Handling when the NitroPack API service is down
-- Customer Pages (ones with a customer path) will not be cached
+-  New feature: Enhanced caching with caching variations - NitroPack will cache different versions of a page based on customer group, selected store, currency, language, and customer logged in or not
 ###   2.3.3:
 #### Compatible with Magento Open Source : 2.4
 #### Stability: Stable Build